Students seem to have taken literally what Tom Lehrer urged in his skit about the

-If you are in charge of several instructors or have teaching assistants working under your guidance, you will need to become familiar with the documentation on Creating Master Classes.
-If you have any questions or problems, you may consult TurnItIn’s online training materials or its Help Center, send a request to the Center for Teaching and Learning through the University of Memphis Helpdesk, or send e-mail to the Advanced Learning Center.
+If you are in charge of several instructors or have teaching assistants working under your guidance, you will need to become familiar with the documentation on Managing Multiple Class Sections.
+If you have any questions or problems, you may consult TurnItIn’s online training materials or its Help Center or send a request to the Center for Teaching and Learning through the University of Memphis Helpdesk.

 You may also want to consult with experienced users of Turnitin, who can give you